ansys/pyansys-sound/doc/source/api/sound_composer.rst

 between a source and a receiver.

-The Sound composer module allows you to create projects including several tracks, therefore it eases the process of mixing different source types: harmonics (1 or 2 control parameters), broadband noise (1 or 2 control paremeters), audio and spectrum.
+The Sound composer module allows you to create projects including several tracks, therefore it eases the process of mixing different source types: harmonics (1 or 2 control parameters), broadband noise (1 or 2 control parameters), audio, and spectrum.

 .. module:: ansys.sound.core.sound_composer